patel-shlok/Shlok_Azure_SIEM_HoneyPot/README.md

 Phase 5: KQL detection and alerting

 Step 1 — Query Failed RDP Logons
 In Sentinel → Logs, run this to pull all failed login attempts with attacker details:

 Event
 | where EventID == 4625
 | where TimeGenerated > ago(24h)
 | project TimeGenerated, Account, IpAddress, WorkstationName, LogonTypeName
 | order by TimeGenerated desc

 Step 2 — Enrich IPs with Geolocation
-Azure doesn't give you geo data natively, so you use a watchlist.
+Azure doesn't give us geo data natively, so we use a watchlist.
 Download a free IP-to-geo CSV (like from db-ip.com) and upload it to Sentinel:
 •	Go to Sentinel → Watchlists → + New
 •	Upload the CSV, name it geoip
 •	Set the search key to the IP column

 Then join it in KQL:

 let GeoIPDB = _GetWatchlist('geoip');
 Event
 | where EventID == 4625